DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 will introduce vulnerabilities to a system upon execution for training purposes.
 Do not run this outside of a virtual environment.**

-**Disclaimer: This lab was provided by champlian-cyberlabs.
+**Disclaimer: This lab was provided by champlain-cyberlabs.
 Here is the link to the original lab: https://github.com/champlain-cyberlabs/cyberlabs/blob/main/docs/windows/system-hardening/system-hardening.md**

 **This writeup has added a couple of lines to fix potential issues.**